DinhHuynhTienPhu/day-counters/README.md

 Hosted at: https://go-cay-soi.netlify.app

-To contribute to this project, please fork this and then create pull request.
+To contribute to this project, ~~please fork this and then create pull request.~~

-Or you can contact me on Facebook: https://www.facebook.com/phus1011/
+you can contact me on Facebook: https://www.facebook.com/phus1011/

 Please keep the code as simple as possible, don't add too much libs or  fancy things.
 I tend to keep the website as clean as I can.